unbekanntes-pferd/dcspray/README.md

 ```

 #### Options overview
+* --zip-name – when provided, will use given path and name to store zip
 * --on-prem-source – when provided, will obtain branding from an on premises customer using DRACOON Cloud branding
 * --help – shows help text